Amsterdam/design-system/packages/css/src/components/image-slider/README.md

 The first or selected image shows at its maximum size.
 Every image displays a thumbnail at about 20% of its width.
 Users can use buttons, thumbnails or swiping to navigate between the images.
+The buttons re not displayed on a narrow touch device.
 The images do not slide automatically.

 ## How to use